edsu/inst326/README.md

-# Course Materials for INST 326: Object-Oriented Programming in Python
+# INST 326: Object-Oriented Programming

 ## Preliminaries: Introduction to the Course and Installation